shrimayee24/Leetcode-SQL-Top-50/README.md

 ## Purpose 🎯

-This repository documents my journey through LeetCode’s SQL challenges as I work to enhance my data management skills.
-It serves as a personal learning log and a resource for others looking to improve their SQL querying techniques.
+☑️This repository documents my journey through LeetCode’s SQL challenges as I work to enhance my database management skills.
+☑️It serves as a personal learning log and a resource for others looking to improve their SQL querying techniques.

 ## How to Use 📖

-- Explore different SQL challenges and solutions.
+:Explore different SQL challenges and solutions.
 - Use this as a reference for structuring your own queries.
 - Learn more about common SQL functions and best practices.